CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins/development_setup.md

 ### Tox
 Make sure you enabled the virtual environment.
-Tox tests the code for multiple envioremnts (Python 3.7, 3.8, 3.9) and checks code with flake8 and mypy (only on Python Version 3.7).
+Tox tests the code for multiple environments (3.8, 3.9) and checks code with flake8 and mypy (only on Python Version 3.8).
 To run Tox:

         tox